-To outline the management of the neonate post cardiac catheterisation.
-Provide specific care to infants to reduce the risk of complications.
-Includes infants returning to NICU following Cardiac Catheter /Diagnostic and Interventional Procedures:
+This policy provides specific care to infants post cardiac catheterisation to reduce the risk of complications.
+It refers to all infants returning to NICU following Cardiac Catheter /Diagnostic and Interventional Procedures:

-- Balloon Atrial Septostomy to enlarge or create atrial septal defect. - Pulmonary Valve Ballooning for Pulmonary Stenosis. - Aortic Valve Ballooning for Aortic Stenosis. - Coarctation of Aorta Ballooning. - Insertion of PDA stent
+- Balloon Atrial Septostomy to enlarge or create atrial septal defect. - Pulmonary Valve Ballooning for Pulmonary Stenosis. - Aortic Valve Ballooning for Aortic Stenosis. - Coarctation of Aorta Ballooning.